Vib-UX/LN-docs/Eltoo_Magic/README.md

 ## Introduction

 If you are a newbie :bow: and doesn't understand how things work in lightning world :question: I would recommend you to give a few mins read on [Lightning Guide](https://bitcoiner.guide/lightning/).
-It will help you understand why Lightning is required? and broader overview of LN.
+It will help you understand why Lightning is required? and provide broader overview of LN.

 * **Unidirectional Channels** : <br> These are pretty straight forward.
 Suppose Alice wants to start a channel with Bob , She will open a LN channel with Bob and will create a `funding transaction` which ensures locking of a certain amount from Alice's side that she is willing to pay Bob in future transactions.
 This funding transaction will be published on bitcoin network which then can be spent by 2 of 2 multisig consisting of Alice and Bob's keys.
 In every iteration Alice will create a new 2 of 2 multisig output to Bob deducting her balance and updating Bob's balance sign it and send it to Bob (partially signed).
 Now its upto Bob he can publish the most recent/ profitable transaction in the end and publish it on bitcoin network. <br>
 ![LN-Unidriectional](https://image.slidesharecdn.com/bitcoinlightningnetworkandethereumprotocols-190909094720/95/bitcoin-lightning-network-and-ethereum-protocols-11-638.jpg?cb=1568023728)